 I was hoping that many more days similar to those would follow but that hasn’t happened.

 I can say though that my foot is significantly less purple and swollen.
 At the beginning of the year my left foot was HUGE, it didn’t fit into most of my shoes.
 It is now almost regular sized and not the color of an eggplant, it generally just looks more red now.

 So that has to mean something is working right?

 I am working hard in PT since that is a big part of how I will get out of the wheelchair and also how I will remind my brain it needs to “stop the chaos”.
 I knew PT would be hard and painful but I really had no idea how hard it would be to relearn how to walk.
 Good god it is hard.

 It has been incredibly humbling as someone who for most of my life has had a body that worked exactly as it was supposed to.

 Last February after my CRPS went from moderate to severe I developed a “weird” way of walking/gimping when I wasnt in the wheelchair.
-The original running injury in 2011 that precipitated my CRPS was damage to a nerve that runs under my foot’s arch so my CRPS makes the bottom of my left foot EXCRUCIATING and because I have nerve damage in both feet and legs from the Lyme, the bottom of my right foot hurts almost as much.
+The original running injury in 2011 that precipitated my CRPS was damage to a nerve that runs under my foot’s arch so my CRPS makes the bottom of my left foot EXCRUCIATING and because I have nerve damage in both feet and legs the bottom of my right foot hurts almost as much.
 So I began walking on my heel on my left side while shuffling with my right foot with most of the weight on the front of my foot.
 My gait is completely off and to complicate things I would hunch over to both “protect myself” and to steady myself since neither foot is really absorbing all the weight they are supposed to.

 Its funny that unless I look down at what I am doing my left foot still pulls away because my brain and body are SO convinced the bottom of my foot shouldn’t ever touch the ground.